 These special guns need electricity to produce heat; generally, the temperature of hot air is around 100 degrees Celsius to 550 degrees Celsius.
 The heat directed toward the target is through a nozzle and spreads around by an electric fan.

-Drill machines can be found in a number of varieties; the most popular one is the hammer drill which is discussed below:
+Drill machines can be found in a number of drill varieties; the most popular one is the hammer drill which is discussed below:

 Also known as rotary hammers or hammering drills, this type of drill machine is used for tasks that require speed, efficiency, and power.